 - Confirm where the tour meets.
 This is important so you know where to meet your Paris food guide, and how far it is from your hotel or apartment rental.

 - Book with a reliable company.
 The best Paris tours are hosted by reliable companies, that offer secure booking and guarantees, as well as Paris food tour reviews to help you make your decision.
+In this post, we recommend Paris City Vision tours because they are Paris travel experts.

 - Plan a culinary-focused trip.
 Perhaps plan to take two or more food tours in a single trip to learn more about the cuisine.
 Or, take a food tour while visiting during a top gastronomy festival, like Goût de France, pronounced “Good France,” which happens every fall in Paris.